parmoo/parmoo/docs/faqs.rst

       search and
       :class:`RandomConstraint <acquisitions.epsilon_constraint.RandomConstraint>`
       acquisition functions, unless you have a good reason for changing.
-      These options work best for most of our test problems, and they are demonstrated in our tutorials.
+      These options work best for many of our test problems, and they are demonstrated in our tutorials.
       For the surrogate model and optimization solver, start out with :class:`LocalGPS <optimizers.gps_search.LocalGPS>` optimizer